BroadcomMFD/hbjs-vscode-extension/README.md

 ![Application Explorer Settings](https://broadcommfd.github.io/hbjs-vscode-extension/GIFs/appExpSettings.gif)

-### Generate a JavaScript object from a COBOL copybook
+### Generate a JavaScript Object from a COBOL Copybook

 - Right-click on a COBOL file in the editor or in the Explorer window and select HB.js Commands > Generate JS Object.
   **Note:** You can select either COBOL field names to use COBOL-style field names or JavaScript field names to use JavaScript-style field names in the generated file.